|Waiting for Pizza | photo © Susan Etlinger|

 I've been writing about autism, parenting, and being a big nerd in this space since 2003.
 I also write about these topics as the managing editor at Thinking Person's Guide to Autism.

-My writing, speaking, and interviews can also be found at The Establishment, Spectrum, io9, Woman's Day, Huffington Post, The Autistic Self-Advocacy Network, CBC Radio, Family Circle, KQED, Special Education Guide, Bill and Melinda Gates Foundation, Shot of Prevention, Al Jazeera, and the UN Foundation’s Shot@Life -- among other places.
+My writing, speaking, and interviews can also be found at The Washington Post, KPCC AirTalk, Organization for Autism Research, The Doctors TV show, The Establishment, Spectrum, io9, BuzzFeed Communities, Woman's Day, Huffington Post, The Autistic Self-Advocacy Network, CBC Radio, Family Circle, KQED, Special Education Guide, Bill and Melinda Gates Foundation, Shot of Prevention, Al Jazeera, and the UN Foundation’s Shot@Life -- among other places.

 I've interviewed some amazing people: Steve Silberman, Mike Buckholtz, Maia Szalavitz, Holly Robinson Peete, Sam Crane, Amy Sequenzia, Colin Meloy, John Elder Robison, Dr. Paul Offit, and heaps of other compelling sorts: autistic individuals, parents, professionals, and more.

-I co-edited and contributed to the Thinking Person's Guide to Autism book (and am currently working on the second edition), contributed to the My Baby Rides the Short Bus book, and co-edited and contributed to the Can I Sit With You? and Can I Sit With You Too?
+I co-edited and contributed to the Thinking Person's Guide to Autism book (and am currently working on the second edition), co-authored a chapter in Autistic Community and the Neurodiversity Movement: Stories from the Frontline, wrote a story in My Baby Rides the Short Bus book, and co-edited and contributed to the Can I Sit With You? and Can I Sit With You Too?
 Books.

-I was a speaker and moderator at four BlogHer conferences, as well as at IMFAR, the National Autistic Society, the Morgan Autism Center, and lots of other schools and conferences.
+I was a speaker and moderator at four BlogHer conferences, as well as at INSAR, the National Autistic Society, the Morgan Autism Center, and lots of other schools and conferences.
 Please contact me if you'd like me to speak at your school or conference.

 I started this blog in July 2003, initially to process the emotional thunderstorms that followed my son's autism diagnosis, while my husband and I sifted through the various autism therapies, treatments, and cures!! being offered at the time.
 My original blog title was "The Adventures of Leelo the Soon-to-Be-Not Autistic Boy and His Potty-Mouthed Mom," if you can believe it.